F5Networks/f5-declarative-onboarding/docs/big-iq-licensing.rst

 In this declaration snippet, we only include the License class, which is specific to using the BIG-IQ to license your BIG-IP system.
 For a complete declaration, you could add the License class to the example in :doc:`composing-a-declaration` to configure DNS, NTP, VLANs, Routes and more.
 For the full BIG-IQ Licensing example declaration, see :ref:`bigiq1` and :ref:`bigiq2`.

 In the following snippet, we set *reachable* to **true** (reachable means the BIG-IQ has a route to the BIG-IP), therefore we include a BIG-IP username and password.
 We are also using a utility pool behind the scenes on BIG-IQ, so use SKU keywords and unit of measure.
-If reachable is false, you only specify the hypervisor.
+If reachable is false, you only specify the hypervisor (see the :doc:`bigiq-examples` for example declarations).
 And for a RegKey pool, you do not need the SKU keywords or the unit of measure (see the table and :ref:`bigiq2` for usage).

 .. code-block:: javascript
    :linenos: